-Katie has worked as NAMI Seattle’s Program Manager since November 2015.
-She holds her Master of Science in Social Work from the University of Texas at Austin, and her previous nonprofit work includes program management, outreach, and direct client services in women’s health, HIV, employment training, homelessness, and community martial arts and self-defense.
-Working with volunteers and developing community-based programs has always been Katie’s favorite part of her job, and she feels extremely lucky to have the opportunity to do so every day at NAMI Seattle.
+Katie has served as NAMI Seattle’s Program Manager since November 2015.
+She holds a Master of Science in Social Work from the University of Texas at Austin, and her previous nonprofit work includes program coordination, outreach, and direct client services in women’s health, HIV, employment training, and community martial arts and self-defense.
+Katie also sits on the steering committee of the North King County chapter of the Volunteer Administrators Network.
+Outside of her role at NAMI Seattle, Katie serves as a coordinator with Kids & Race, a Seattle-based organization that provides racial justice trainings for children, families and educators.

 Faarah has a Bachelor of Arts degree in Psychology from the University of Washington.
 She very passionate about mental health care and its accessibility, especially in low-income communities where it is stigmatized.
 She spends a lot of her free time on volunteer work in the Muslim community but also enjoys spending time reading and watching cheesy romcoms.